Storage Use Optimization

-This document discusses best practices for minimizing the space needed to store your Pachyderm data, increasing the performance of your data processing as related to data organization, and general good ideas when you are using Pachyderm to version/process your data.
+This section discusses best practices for minimizing the space needed to store your Pachyderm data, increasing the performance of your data processing as related to data organization, and general good ideas when you are using Pachyderm to version/process your data.

-Setting a root volume size¶
+Setting a root volume size #

-When planning and configuring your Pachyderm deploy, you need to make sure that each node’s root volume is big enough to accommodate your total processing bandwidth.
+When planning and configuring your Pachyderm deployment, you need to make sure that each node’s root volume is big enough to accommodate your total processing bandwidth.
 Specifically, you should calculate the bandwidth for your expected running jobs as follows:

 (storage needed per datum) x (number of datums being processed simultaneously) / (number of nodes)